Derghust/scala-threejs-facade/Writerside/topics/about.md

 ## Overview

 This repository provides a Scala 3 facade for the Three.js library, enabling the use of Three.js in Scala.js projects.
 Three.js is a popular JavaScript 3D library that makes WebGL simpler to use.
 By providing a Scala facade, this project allows developers to leverage the powerful features of Three.js while writing code in Scala.

+Scala source contain documentation from [threejs.org](https://threejs.org/docs/index.html) and **could be outdated**.

 ## Features